biojava/biojava.github.io/wiki/BioJava:BioJavaXDocs.md

 guessSymbolTokenization(), and add a static initializer block to your class, similar to this:

-public class MyFormat extends RichSequenceFormat.BasicFormat {
+<java> public class MyFormat extends RichSequenceFormat.BasicFormat {

 `   static {`
 `       RichSequence.IOTools.registerFormat(MyFormat.class);`